Year of Publication

 To improve capacity levels, it is recommended that the state of Pennsylvania and its American Red Cross chapters work to increase the total number of available shelters statewide.
 Specifically the number of ADA compliant shelters must increase considerably.
 To ensure this increase, collaboration is recommended to support state adoption and enforcement of stricter design standards for newly constructed buildings in order to gain national certification.
 Finally, it is recommended that those with disabilities be included in the shelter selection process as these individuals can be a valuable asset to ensure all residents are housed in the safest environment possible during an emergency.

 Peterson, Lisa J., "Disability Preparedness: Availability of ADA Compliant Emergency Shelters across Pennsylvania" (2010).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 137.